DonLealGUA/JediArchives/README.md

 $ npm install axios
 ```

-And to run the applicaiton run:
+And to start the applicaiton run:
 ```
 $ npm start
 ```